reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 ## Sending Message to a Standard SQS Queue
 We can send a message to an SQS Queue from the AWS console.
 However, for all practical purposes, the message is sent programmatically using the AWS SDK for a supported programming language.

-We will send a message to our queue from a Java program so we will use the AWS Java SDK and add it as a Maven dependency.
+Let us send a message to our queue from a Java program.
+So we will use the AWS Java SDK and add it as a Maven dependency.
 The AWS SDK for Java simpliﬁes the use of AWS Services by providing a set of libraries that are based on common design patterns familiar to Java developers.

 We use the following code snippet to send a message to the queue that we created earlier: